The Road to the Closest Point is Paved by Good Neighbors: Introduction

 \section{Introduction}

 A problem commonly encountered is \emph{nearest neighbor search} (aka \emph{proximity search}) -- given a finite set $\P$, endowed with a metric $\dC$, preprocess $\P$ such that given a query point $q$ one can quickly compute its nearest neighbor $\nnY{q}{\P} = \arg \min_{ p \in \P}\dmY{q}{p}$ in $\P$.
 This problem was studied extensively in the last 60 years.
-In high-dimensional Euclidean space, the \emph{exact} problem can not be solved faster than the time it takes to scan the input.
+In high-dimensional Euclidean space, the \emph{exact} problem can not be solved faster than the time it takes to scan the input \cite{him-anntr-12}.
 Even in moderate dimensions (say four), exact data structures seem hopeless.
-Thus, people turned to approximation, when one is allowed to return a point sufficiently close to the actual answer.
+Thus, people turned to approximation, where one can return a point sufficiently close to the answer.

-For low/moderate dimensions, data structures based on $kd$-tree perform well for the \ANN (i.e., \emph{approximate nearest-neighbor}) problem, both in theory and practice \cite{amnsw-oaann-98}.
+For low/moderate dimensions, data structures based on $kd$-trees perform well for the \ANN (i.e., \emph{approximate nearest-neighbor}) problem, both in theory and practice \cite{amnsw-oaann-98}.
 The problem is significantly more challenging in higher dimensions, and even getting a data structure with sublinear query time is not easy.
-Locality-sensitive hashing (\LSH) introduced by Indy and Motwani \cite{im-anntr-98, him-anntr-12} offered a data structure that performed well in theory and practice.
+Locality-sensitive hashing (\LSH) introduced by Indyk and Motwani \cite{im-anntr-98, him-anntr-12} offered a data structure that performs well in theory and practice.

-\paragraph{\NN graph.} Another natural approach is constructing a graph on the points $\P$.
-Then perform an $A^*$-type search for the nearest neighbor, walking on the graph towards the nearest point to the query.
+\paragraph{\NN graph.} Another natural approach is constructing a graph on the points of $\P$.
+Then perform an $A^*$-type search for the nearest neighbor, walking on the graph towards the closest point to the query.
 Arya and Mount \cite{am-annqf-93} and Clarkson \cite{c-aacpq-94} both offered results along this direction, see \tblref{results} for details.
 This research direction was abandoned in theory because of better theoretical results \cite{amnsw-oaann-98}, but empirical work using this technique continued.

-A desired property of many of these graphs is that \emphw{greedy routing} suffices -- that is, one starts with an arbitrary vertex, and performs a walk always moving to the neighbor of the current vertex closest to the query point, till convergence, and this yields the desired \ANN. \paragraph*{Navigable graphs.} For $\alpha >1$, a graph is \emphw{$\alpha$-navigable} if for any pair $s,t$, either $\dirEdgeY{s}{t} \in \EGX{\G}$, or there exist $\dirEdgeY{s}{y} \in \EGX{\G}$, such that $\dmY{y}{t} < \tfrac{1}{\alpha} \dY{s}{t}$.
-Namely, a neighbor of $s$ is ``significantly'' closer to the destination.
-Indyk and Xu \cite{ix-wcppa-23} showed that greedy routing on $\alpha$-navigable graph answers $\gamma$-\ANN queries, where $\gamma \approx \tfrac{\alpha+1}{\alpha-1}$.
+A desired property of these graphs is that \emphw{greedy routing} suffices -- that is, one starts with an arbitrary vertex, and performs a walk always moving to the neighbor of the current vertex closest to the query point (a discrete analogue of gradient descent), till convergence, and this yields the desired \ANN.